 When palette_mode_flag[ x0 ][ y0 ] is not present, it is inferred to be equal to 0.

-In the following sematics, the array indices x0, y0 specify the location ( x0, y0 ) of the top-left luma sample of the considered coding block relative to the top-left luma sample of the picture.previous_palette_entry_flag[ i ] equal to 1 specifies that the palette entry from the previous used palette is copied. previous_palette_entry_flag [ i ] equals to 0 specifies that the palette entry from the previous used palette is not copied.
+In the following sematics, the array indices x0, y0 specify the location ( x0, y0 ) of the top-left luma sample of the considered coding block relative to the top-left luma sample of the picture.

+max_pred_size is the maximum size of the predictor, 64.

+previous_palette_entry_flag[ i ] equal to 1 specifies that the palette entry from the palette predictor is copied. previous_palette_entry_flag [ i ] equals to 0 specifies that the palette entry from the palette predictor is not copied.

-The previousPaletteSize is the size of the paletteof previous CU decoded in palette mode.
+previousPaletteSize is the size of the palette predictor made from the palette and palette predictor of the previous CU decoded in palette mode.
 The variable previousPaletteSize is set equal to 0 for the first decoded palette CU of each CTB line as well as slice.

 palette_num_signalled_entries specifies the number of entries in the palette that are explicitly signalled for the current coding unit.